rc1208/Keras-without-Keras/README.md

 # Keras without Keras

 Deep learning has been used in a variety of applications since it was introduced.
-However, for those who does not know how to code, deep learning is not an available method.
+However, for those who do not know how to code, deep learning is not an available method.
 We propose a deep learning framework called ‘*Keras* *without* *Keras*’ so that user can use deep learning with their own data, and check the results with various options without any coding knowledge.

 <center><img src="https://github.com/rc1208/Keras-without-Keras/blob/master/resources/framework.png" width="40%"></center>